Croydon (Vic.)

 Croydon has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 32 projects that could affect this region.
-Notable projects include Croydon Community Wellbeing Precinct, Croydon Main Street Revitalisation, 295 Mt Dandenong Road Residential Development, and The Outlook Croydon North.
+AreaSearch has identified 32 projects likely affecting the region.
+Notable initiatives include Croydon Community Wellbeing Precinct, Croydon Main Street Revitalisation, 295 Mt Dandenong Road Residential Development, and The Outlook Croydon North.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.